MeteorFlower/RestructedLogic_Lite/README.md

 - OBB direct install, with automatic updates to the OBB in storage when the built-in OBB version in the APK is updated.

-- Enable the RESTART button in the pause menu of the Dangerroom.
+- Enable the `RESTART` and `SAVE AND EXIT` buttons in the pause menu of the Dangerroom.

 - Disable the almanac tutorial.
-(Stops the forced click in `Find More` button, the tutorial check and the narrative dialogue.)
+(Stops the forced click on the `Find More` button, the tutorial check and the narrative dialogue.)

 - Snapdragon warming.
 (Only for versions before 9.x, the higher versions have it built in.)

 - Ash death fix.
 (A zombie (aka a Gargantuar) killed by an ash effect still triggers its attack frames; pause its animation clock when that happens.)

-- Fix Spring Bean is vulnerable during its Plant Food.
+- Fix Spring Bean being vulnerable during its Plant Food.

 - Skin costumes on versions before 9.x.
 (The plant uses the skin costume's PopAnim, and the skin animation's resource group should be in the plant's resource groups.
 Write `skin:<POPANIM_NAME>` in the costume's LayerName field to mark it as a skin costume.)